pikakid98/decluttertube/README.md

 `NobodyCaresIfYoureLive` Removes "Live badge" from the subscription section

-`NoMoreShorts` Remove the annoying shorts tabs on the home menu and the recommended videos
+`NoMoreShorts` Removes the annoying shorts tabs on the home menu and the recommended videos and in descriptions of videos

 `NoThanks.IPreferVideos` Removes the Releases and Podcasts tab from YouTube Channels